meirinberg/PenPlotter/README.md

 ## Component Walkthrough

-Our board is the surface our program draws on.
-It is made out of wood.

-We used the STM32L476RG as our microcontroller.
-The Microcontroller has 128KB ram and 1Mb flash.
-We are able to fully control our system with our microcontroller.
-We used micropython as our language of choice for this project.

-The shoe of brian is neccessary as an adaptor to utilize micropython for our project.
-This is due to limittation present on our stm32 hardware.

-Used for TMC2208s and TMC4210s, which control our stepper motors in this project.
-Contains all of our power connections except for the solonoid due to hardware limitations.

-Used to show the user real time location info of where our pen is.

-Used for user controlled movement.
-Utilizes velocity mode as in practice it is easier to draw by hand with.

 ### Microcontroller

 We used the STM32L476RG as our microcontroller.
 The Microcontroller has 128KB ram and 1Mb flash.
 We are able to fully control our system with our microcontroller.
-We used micropython as our language of choice for this project with a Shoe of Brian attachment in order to interface native C in the STM32 to python.
+We used micropython as our language of choice for this project with the Shoe of Brian attachment in order to interface native C in the STM32 to micropython.
+The Shoe of Brian allows us to "flash" our micropython code to the STM32 board through a simple drag-and-drop on our personal computer.

 ### Stepper Motors